tometchy/Bog-zachowal-swoj-Tekst-Wilbur-Pickering/chapters/09-czesc-1-historyczne-dowody-autografy.md

 [^XXX2]: “Bring the books, especially the parchments” (2 timothy 4:13).
 We may gather from this that parchment was already in use, but the ‘books’ were presumably on papyrus, otherwise, why the contrast?

+Wilbur Pickering, the translator of the English Family 35 Bible, promotes a philosophy of translation that privileges a specific suite of manuscripts as divinely inspired.
+In Pickering’s exact words, the English Family 35 Bible contains the “precise original wording of the NT, and that we can, and do, know what it is based on an empirical procedure.”
+The English Family 35 Bible functions, in part, as an interlinear Bible which compares different families of well-known Biblical texts

  [Nowy Testament Rodzina 35 (ang.
 Family 35 Greek NT Text): To jest wersja Nowego Testamentu, która została przetłumaczona i wydana przez grupę znaną jako "Rodzina 35", w skład której wchodzi Wilbur N. Pickering.
 Ta wersja podkreśla swoją autorytetę jako "przeciwieństwo" tradycyjnych przekładów, nawiązując do przestrogi z Księgi Objawień, która ostrzega przed dodawaniem lub odejmowaniem z księgi.
 Wersja ta jest dostępna w języku angielskim i ma charakter religijny. https://www.family35nt.org/]